globus/globus-compute/docs/endpoints/multi_user.rst

 ``endpoint_setup`` and ``worker_init`` values.
 All other values will remain unchanged when the UEP starts up.

-All templates additionally have access to the configuration of the parent MEP via the ``parent_config`` variable.
-This is a reserved word in the Compute template specification, meaning users are unable to specify a value for it.

 As linked on the left, :doc:`there are a number of example configurations
 <endpoint_examples>` to showcase the available options, but ``idle_heartbeats_soft`` and
 ``idle_heartbeats_hard`` bear describing.